5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 ## Proposal Overview:

 Unicorn.eth is an established ENS Service Provider, committed to accelerating ENS adoption and utility.
-We have built and scaled powerful infrastructure, creating over 19,000 ETHDenver subdomains,while also fixing the SporkDAO onboarding experience.
+We have built and scaled powerful infrastructure, creating over 19,000 ETHDenver subdomains, while also fixing the SporkDAO onboarding experience.
 We want to double down on these efforts and bring the value ENS’s technology can provide directly to the ENS community through the creation of ENS Accounts.

 ENS Accounts will become the fastest way new community members onboard into the ENS Ecosystem, and the easiest way for current community members to stay up-to-date with everything that is going on.
-Everyone will get a safe wallet, best in class UX, and have all of the ENS ecosystem at their fingertips.
+Everyone will get a wallet designed for safety, best in class UX, and have all of the ENS ecosystem at their fingertips.
+We hope to make ENS Accounts so safe & the UX so fantastic, that it becomes the default onboarding solution for Ethereum.

 [![ENS Forum 1](https://discuss.ens.domains/uploads/db9688/optimized/2X/f/fcc3b5304e540214b5a82be804210abb69e00cb3_2_690x392.png)ENS Forum 11900×1080 165 KB](https://discuss.ens.domains/uploads/db9688/original/2X/f/fcc3b5304e540214b5a82be804210abb69e00cb3.png "ENS Forum 1")

 #### ENS Accounts will come in 2 forms:

 1. Subnames for account.eth ENS Accounts
-2. Self-serve & configurable .eth domain ENS Accounts which can onboard to subnames too!
+2. Self-serve & configurable .eth domain ENS Accounts!

 We will bring new utility to .eth domains, making them more than an identity, but also the easiest and safest way to navigate the web3 space.
 Our infrastructure will offer simple and secure ENS management, create easy onboarding to the entire ENS Ecosystem, and even generate additional revenue streams for the ENS DAO!

-## The Value ENS Accounts can bring
+## The Value of ENS Accounts

 * **Utility for .eth domains**: .eth domains can become a secure wallet interface and a branded onboarded portal for safely and easily onboarding friends and family to the parts of web3 you want them to experience.
-* **Community Management**: The ENS Accounts can be used to onboard anyone to the ENS ecosystem.
-They get a free account.eth subdomain, clear activations on the home page, and a launch pad to explore the ENS ecosystem safely.
+* **Community Management**: The ENS Accounts will make ENS a destination as opposed to only a part of the crypto journey.
+It will be used to safely onboard anyone interested in the ENS ecosystem.
+They get a free account.eth subdomain, clear activations on the home page, and safe, simple tooling to explore the ENS ecosystem and beyond.
-* **App Discovery**: ENS Accounts will be the schelling point for discovering the ENS ecosystem of dapps, like a beautified, web3 powered ENS linktree.
-Dapps like [EFP](https://efp.app/), [vision.io](http://vision.io), [ens.tools](https://ens.tools/?collections=&search=), [ENS Fairy](https://ensfairy.xyz/), [Namestone](https://namestone.com/) and more are often not seen by the wider community, We will change that.
+* **App Discovery**: ENS Accounts will be the schelling point for discovering the ENS DAO and the ENS ecosystem of dapps, like a beautified, web3 powered ENS dapp store.
+Dapps like [EFP](https://efp.app/), [vision.io](http://vision.io), [ens.tools](https://ens.tools/?collections=&search=), [ENS Fairy](https://ensfairy.xyz/), [Namestone](https://namestone.com/) and more are often not seen by the wider community.
+We will change that.
-* **Intuitive Web3 UX**: No networks, no confusing popups, and of course, no 0x addresses; Dapps autoconnect making for the best ENS experience possible.
+* **Intuitive Web3 UX**: No networks, no confusing popups, and of course, no 0x addresses; dapps autoconnect making for the best web3 user experience possible.
 * **Secure Storage**: Providing the safest environment for ENS users to engage with the ecosystem, preventing user errors, scams and more.
+We hope to be so safe and easy to use that Ethereum influencers often recommend it organically to their communities as a good first step to onboard into crypto.
 * **Revenue**: Our goal is to bring value AND tangible revenue to the DAO, we don’t see this as just a grant, we see it as a partnership agreement that can potentially garner a >3x ROI.

 [![ENS Forum 2](https://discuss.ens.domains/uploads/db9688/optimized/2X/c/c0c46a6c8f6527d7b43803c0531ebaeb79fdcc7f_2_690x392.jpeg)ENS Forum 21900×1080 262 KB](https://discuss.ens.domains/uploads/db9688/original/2X/c/c0c46a6c8f6527d7b43803c0531ebaeb79fdcc7f.jpeg "ENS Forum 2")

 ## Vision

-* ENS Accounts will help grow the ENS ecosystem, making it accessible to anyone, from shadowy super coders that want a quick and easy way to explore everything that ENS has to offer, to non-technical politicians that want an easy way to raise crypto donations for their campaign.
+* ENS Accounts will help grow the ENS ecosystem, making it accessible to anyone, from shadowy super coders that want a quick and easy way to explore everything that ENS has to offer, to non-technical users that want an easy and safe way to hold their crypto.
-* Existing .eth domain holders will benefit from increased utility by turning their domains into fully functional wallets, and onboarding portals.
+* Existing .eth domain holders will benefit from increased utility by turning their domains into fully functional wallets.
-* ENS DAO will see new revenue opportunities through transaction fees, premium memberships, and sign-up fees
+* ENS DAO will see new revenue opportunities through transaction fees, premium memberships, and sign-up fees.
 * The entire Ethereum ecosystem will have a safe way to navigate the web3 world, powered by ENS.

-## ENS Accounts explained in under 5 minutes
+## ENS Accounts explained in under 5 minutes (1.5x speed)

 ## Request

 * $300,000 per year
 * Yes we intend to apply for the 2 year stream, once we hit profitability, we will request to end it.
-* We will spend much more than this to build and operate this tech, but we believe in the business models we can create.
+* We will spend much more than this to build, operate and promote this product, but we believe in the business models we can create.

 ## Size of team and commitment:

 Unicorn.eth brings together a dedicated team of web3 veterans with complementary expertise in wallet technology, marketing, design, and development.
 Through our partnership with General Magic, we have access to 30+ additional developers, designers, and project managers to ensure successful delivery.

 * Griff Green (griff.eth) - Co-founder of Unicorn.eth, Giveth, rescue.money, General Magic, Dappnode & more.
 Led the recovery efforts around TheDAO, 1st Parity Multisig, and other hacks, and was early enough in ENS to snag unicorn.eth & account.eth ![:wink:](https://discuss.ens.domains/images/emoji/twitter/wink.png?v=12 ":wink:")
 * Gardner Loulan (glou.eth) - Co-founder of Unicorn.eth 3x Founder and ex-Head of Content at CUBE3 AI a web3 security company.
-Has extensive marketing expertise from notable brands including the WWE, Wall Street Journal, and Shaq and the only web3 builder I know once nominated for an Emmy.
+Has extensive marketing expertise from notable brands including the WWE, Wall Street Journal, and Shaq and the only Emmy award winning web3 builder I know.
 * Russell Castagnaro (rcastag.eth) - Co-founder of Unicorn.eth, ex-ETHDenver, SporkDAO board member, bringing 20+ years of e-commerce, consumer wallet & digital ID expertise.
 Built [MyColorado](https://mycolorado.state.co.us/) which serves over 1 million users as a digital ID that the police and government officials accept as legal ID.
 * Alex Griffiths (sillysausage.eth) - Head of Product. deeply experienced with consumer crypto as a former PM for Sweatcoin’s wallet onboarding millions of users to their first crypto experience.
 * Krati Jane (krati.eth) - CTO at General Magic with extensive expertise in Solidity, Rust, and mobile development.
 Previously led development of a gaming-focused account abstraction wallet.